Emil Lucev: Early life

-He was born September 27, 1933, at Rockaway Beach Hospital, Beach 85th Street and Java Place, to Emil Gerald Lucev of Prvika’Lucka, Croatia and Anna Mary Lewis of Hoboken, New Jersey.
+He was born September 27, 1933, at Rockaway Beach Hospital (Far Rockaway, Queens), Beach 85th Street and Java Place, to Emil Gerald Lucev of Prvika’Lucka, Croatia and Anna Mary Lewis of Hoboken, New Jersey.
 Emil Gerald emigrated to the United States in 1927 and became a hotel chef.
 Anna's family moved to the Rockaways when she was very young.
 They married in 1931 at St. Rose Roman Catholic Church in Rockaway Beach.
 Emil Robert is the oldest of three children that also include Anthony and Almeda.

 At the age of ten, Lucev was sent to work at Arverne Hygeia Ice Company, for his grandfather, Mike Louis.
 At Paramount Carton, at Rockaway Beach Boulevard and Beach 79 Street, he worked as a finishing machine adjuster.
 He attended Jacob Haaren High School where he studied refrigeration.
 The Army drafted him and sent him to Fort Belvoir, Virginia, sending him to refrigeration school.

 After the Army, Lucev returned to the Rockaways where he met Aldine Caroline Gartland and married her on June 29, 1959.
 Eventually they had four children, Michael, Emil Robert, Jr., Aldine and Katherine.

 He returned to working for the finishing department Paramount Carton until 1961, when he was hired as a security guard for The New York Daily News until the security force was laid off in 1991.